 Jessie is very pleased with how the kitchen looks today.
 “This project started with us saying we’d just do a little bit and then it turned into a whole remodel,” she says.
 “We are really happy with how it turned out.”

 Scottie recently took the time to transform an RV.
-She points out in a post on her blog, Saved By Scottie, that when it comes to decorating and furnishing, RVs require everything on a much smaller scale than a regular home (both aesthetically and in terms of weight).
-And because RVs encounter bumps during travel, you need to make sure things are fastened securely for safety.
+She points out on Saved By Scottie that RVs require everything on a smaller scale (aesthetically and in terms of weight).
+Things can get bumpy during travel, so items need to be fastened securely for safety.

-Scottie chose to transform two spaces in the RV: the kitchen and the bedroom.
-She used two kinds of Aspect Peel & Stick products: our Mini Subway glass tiles in Frost and our stone tiles in Weathered Quartz.
+Scottie chose to transform the RV’s kitchen and the bedroom.
+She used two Aspect Peel & Stick products: our Mini Subway glass tiles in Frost and our stone tiles in Weathered Quartz.

-She said the Frost tiles are the perfect size for a small space like the kitchen.
-She wasn’t sure if the adhesive on the back of the tiles would hold enough during bumpy travels so she decided to use construction adhesive as a bit of extra insurance.
-That project complete, she moved to the bedroom with the stone product.
+Mini Subway is the perfect size for a small space like the kitchen.
+In addition to the adhesive backing, she used construction adhesive for extra insurance.
+That project complete, she moved to the bedroom project.

 Aspect stone is real stone.
 We pour a resin onto a large quarried stone and after it cures, we peel the resin back to reveal the natural colors and textures.
 Then thin slabs of stone are cut and arranged on pressure-sensitive adhesive backers cut to the tile dimensions.
 It’s thin enough to cut with tin snips.

-Once completed, Scottie said of the stone, “It makes a stunning statement and is even easier to use than the glass.
+Once completed, Scottie said, “It makes a stunning statement and is even easier to use than the glass.
 This space went up super quick since it was just one big rectangle.”

 Check out the whole post and let me know what you think of this amazing project in the comments.